KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 - Variant filtering
 - Variant annotation.

-Fos inspiration please see [the last slides of the module introduction lecture](https://github.com/KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/blob/master/bash_pipeline/exsample_bash_script.pdf) (please note that Picard and Trimmomatic command lines in the slides are different from what you are using, do not copy and paste)
+For inspiration please see [the last slides of the module introduction lecture](https://github.com/KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/blob/master/bash_pipeline/exsample_bash_script.pdf) (please note that Picard and Trimmomatic command lines in the slides are different from what you are using, do not copy and paste)

 ## IMPORTANT:
-### 1) please not that the pipeline.sh does not need to install the tools or download the reference or databases in this occasion.
-We assume that you already set up an approriate environment in the project set up phase.
+### 1) Please not that the pipeline.sh does not need to install the tools or download the reference or databases in this occasion.
+We assume that you already set up an appropriate environment in the project set up phase.
 ### 2) Some of the steps of the pipeline might take a little while to run, e.g. reference indexing.
-Please take this into account when you test it and consider creating the index beforehead as a project set up step and not as a step in the pipeline.
+Please take this into account when you test it and consider creating the index beforehand as a project set up step and not as a step in the pipeline.
-### 3) please comment your script extensively by describing what each command does (you can add comments to a script by [putting the # before the comment](https://www.tutorialkart.com/bash-shell-scripting/bash-comments/) to make it clear to undertand.
+### 3) Please comment your script extensively by describing what each command does (you can add comments to a script by [putting the # before the comment](https://www.tutorialkart.com/bash-shell-scripting/bash-comments/) to make it clear to understand
+### 4) Check that the results are the same as the ones you generated in the dnaseq project
-### 4) upload your final script to your Github repository, the one you have generated on the first day [Link](https://github.com/KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/blob/master/basic-git-bash-task.pdf)
+### 5) Upload your final script to your Github repository, the one you have generated on the first day [Link](https://github.com/KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/blob/master/basic-git-bash-task.pdf)